K0V4C/WeeklySprints/huffman_and_differential_coding/README.md

 #### Credits

-Images used in this are work from artits:
+Images used in this are work from artists:

 pulsar2105
 Pinki